 But, it might have marched back if mechanical clocks had been invented in the Southern hemisphere.
 Clocks would then run anti-clockwise because ‘clockwise’ follows the tracking of the sun on a sundial in the north, where the sun rises in the east.
 I wonder if clocks running anti-clockwise may have made us think differently?
 Would back be forward?
 What impact might that have had?

-In a bid to make my 2017 go more slowly I shall:
+In a bid to make my time go more slowly I shall:

 - have targets not deadlines